SGAC Involvement with the United Nations

 SGAC regularly presents its reports at the UN SGAC has a Permanent Observer status at UN COPUOS since and participate as such in its General Assembly meeting (every year in June) and at its two subcommittees’ meetings: the Legal Subcommittee (every year in March) and the Scientific and Technical Subcommittee (every year in February).
 As one of 84 Permanent Observers in COPUOS, SGAC contributes to the activities and action teams of COPUOS.
-SGAC at each meeting contributes to the discussion by making a General Statements (see below) and a Technical Presentations on the various activities that SGAC’s network produces throughout the year.
+SGAC at each meeting contributes to the discussion by making a General Statement (see below) and a Technical Presentation on the various activities that SGAC’s network produces throughout the year.
 This includes the reporting of the recommendations gathered from:

 - SGAC’s global events: the Space Generation Congress, the Space Generation Fusion Forum and SGx

 - SGAC’s regional and local events: Space Generation Workshop and SG [country]